-This course follows a proven methodology for conducting thorough and effective technical information security audits and assessments.
+Discover a proven method for conducting thorough and effective technical information audits.
 Learn how to develop the testing methodology essential for technical security reviews.

 - You may think your organization's computer network is secure but how do you know for sure?
 How do you find out if security weaknesses exist in your network?
 And if you find any, will you know what to do to fix them?
 Hi, my name's Marc Menninger and I'd like to welcome you to Performing Technical Security Audits and Assessments.
 If you need to understand the current state of your network security and exactly which steps you need to take to secure it, then this is the course for you.
 In this course, I'll cover how to plan and conduct technical security assessments, analyze the results, and develop mitigation strategies.